cosmos/cosmos-sdk/PENDING.md

 * Gaia
  - [#128](https://github.com/tendermint/devops/issues/128) Updated CircleCI job to trigger website build on every push to master/develop.
 * SDK
+ - [auth] \#2952 Signatures are no longer serialized on chain with the account number and sequence number

 * Tendermint